 To learn about current proposals, you can go to the FCC's Web site at www.fcc.gov.
 To file a comment with the FCC, check out its Electronic Comment Filing system at www.fcc.gov/e-file/ecfs.html.
 You can get instructions for filling out these forms by e-mailing the FCC at email@example.com.
 You can also submit your comments by mail.
 To find out these procedures, contact the Office of the Secretary by phone at 202-418-0300 or 202-418-2970 (TTY only).

-For more information on the FCC and related topics, check out the links on the next page.
+For more information on the FCC and related topics, check out the links below.